jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/28-authentication-2.png">
 </details>

-29. As the site owner, I would want to have the ability to remove posts so that i can keep the app clean and friendly.
+29. As the site owner, I would want to have the ability to remove posts so that I can keep the app clean and friendly.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |